-Eric Fullerton is a product marketing leader for Acquia's personalization and journey orchestration products.
+Eric Fullerton is the Lead Product Evangelist for Acquia's suite of open digital experience products.
 Eric’s passion solving for the future of digital comes from living it firsthand for the past 10 years.

 Eric has been navigating the divide between people, process, and technology at small organizations and global tech giants alike as he continues his journey to excite employees and engage customers through the power of digital marketing.